crhammon/ENG6Project2/README.md

 # ENG6Project2
 Project Deadlines:
-Deadline #1: March 2nd
+Deadline #1: March 2nd, 9:10 PM
-, 9:10 PM One member of each team must sign up during the sign up session.
+One member of each team must sign up during the sign up session.
 Have a team name, the list of team members including student ID numbers, and a ranked list of projects.
 Projects will be allocated to teams on a first-come, first-served basis.
 Use Piazza to find other students to help complete your team.
 If you cannot find a team, you will be assigned to one.

-Deadline #2: March 5
+Deadline #2: March 5th, 11:55 pm:
-th, 11:55 pm: Provide a breakdown of programming tasks, and who will be responsible for what, along with a timeline that will meet the submission deadline.
+Provide a breakdown of programming tasks, and who will be responsible for what, along with a timeline that will meet the submission deadline.
 The more specific you can be in defining the programming tasks, what functions should exist, and what each function should accomplish, the better.
 How the submission will be done will be announced.

-Deadline #3: March 18th, 11:55 pm: Submission of all materials required by project.
+Deadline #3: March 18th, 11:55 pm:
+Submission of all materials required by project.
 How the submission will be done will be announced.